apache/cordova-amazon-fireos/README.md

 ===

-Cordova Amazon Fire OS is an application library that allows for Cordova-based projects to be built for the Amazon Fire OS Platform.
+Cordova Amazon Fire OS is an application library that allows for Cordova-based projects to be built for the Amazon Fire OS Platform version 4.0 and earlier.
 It uses Amazon's web app runtime that is built on open-source Chromium project.
 With the web app runtime, your web apps can achieve fluidity and speed approaching that of native apps.

 [Apache Cordova](http://cordova.io) is a project at The Apache Software Foundation (ASF).

+***

+DEPRECATION NOTICE
+---

+***Cordova Amazon Fire OS platform support is deprecated for Amazon Fire OS 5.0 and higher (2015 devices and later); for these devices, please use the Android platform target only.***

+***

 Requires